vetty88/Professional-Portfolio/client/README.md

 Jest will always explicitly mention that it only ran tests related to the files changed since the last commit.
 You can also press `a` in the watch mode to force Jest to run all tests.

-Jest will always run all tests on a [continuous integration](#continuous-integration) server or if the project is not inside a Git or Mercurial repository.
+Jest will always run all tests on a [continuous integration](#continuous-integration) server or if the Project is not inside a Git or Mercurial repository.

 ### Writing Tests